cactool/cactool/README.md

 cactool
 ```
 # Credits
-The project’s Principle Investigator is [Dr Liam McLoughlin]( https://www.research.manchester.ac.uk/portal/liam.mcloughlin.html), *Lecturer in Politics at the University of Manchester*, and the development was undertaken by [Sam Ezeh](https://github.com/dignissimus)
+The project’s Principle Investigator is [Dr Liam McLoughlin](https://Leelum.com), *Lecturer in Media & Communication at the University of Liverpool*, and the development was undertaken by [Sam Ezeh](https://github.com/dignissimus)
 ## Citations
 ### Bibtex
 ```bibtex